Logo Futurismo

 David Rodrigues | View of Pico Grande and Piquinho from the summit of Pico Mountain

-The stratovolcano of Pico is quite young, volcanologically speaking.
+The stratovolcano of Pico is relatively young, volcanologically speaking.
 It is about 750,000 years old and is the third-biggest peak in the Atlantic.
 On top of Pico Mountain, you will find the central crater named Pico Grande, from where there is another lava cone of 70 meters known as Piquinho.
 From Piquinho, several sulfur fumaroles are coming out, proving the volcanic activity is still alive at Pico Mountain!

 History & Geography